 The individual Godot addons, that form the EgoVenture features:

 In the following sections we will guide you how to start creating your first game using the EgoVenture framework.

-Go to https://godotengine.org/download and download Godot 3.3.4 for your operating system and install it.
+Go to https://godotengine.org/download and download the current stable version of the Godot engine for your operating system and install it.

 Create a new Project